MrWolfZ/ngrx-forms/docs/user-guide/form-groups.md

 Groups are a logical grouping of multiple named form states.
 These states can be of any kind, not only controls, and can therefore be nested arbitrarily.
-Most parts of a group are computed by aggregating properties of its child states.
+Many parts of a group are calculated based on the properties of its child states.
 Most of your forms will be groups.

 In TypeScript they are represented by the following interface.